saltify7/authanalzyer-upgraded/README.md

 ## Bug fixes

-- Fixed a bug where the config wouldn't update if paused or stopped
+- Fixed a bug where the config wouldn't update if paused or running

 ## TODO